Intervention Strategies and activities

 Who receives intervention?

 Students of all abilities receive intervention.
 The key question for the school is whether this additional input will resolve a difficulty or help a student overcome a barrier to further progress or well-being.
 Taking part in an intervention activity does not imply that a student has special educational needs.
-However, for some students where extra support is required to support ongoing progress, placement on the SEN register will be appropriate.
+However, for some students where extra support is required to support ongoing progress, placement on the SEND register will be appropriate.
 More information on Special Educational Needs can be found on the website under the Curriculum area.

-As well as students with SEN (Special Educational Needs) and EAL (English as an Additional Language), students in receipt of Pupil Premium will also be subject to especial scrutiny and additional support.
+As well as students with SEND (Special Educational Needs) and EAL (English as an Additional Language), students in receipt of Pupil Premium will also be subject to especial scrutiny and additional support.
 This is because, nationally, such students can underperform; the school thus needs to monitor, check on progress and support learning so that our students are able to make similar progress to their peers.

 Finally, all students are subject to scrutiny after reports are sent home each term.
 Students will be placed on report and advised what they need to do to improve where there are concerns about learning attitudes or performance.